Jain community encourages organ donation

 Manharbhai Mehta, Chairman of Vanik Council UK said:

 “Jains view donation as an act of willingly parting with their organs to help others.

-to save lives (Jiv Daya).
+lives (Jiv Daya).
 In the context of the change in law on organ donation in

 England this year, it is important to record your positive wishes to register to